11 Best Restaurant Loyalty Programs That Drive Sales

-- Choose a points-based loyalty program — this type is more likely to increase order frequency and average order size, and are less risky to your margins.
+- Choose a points-based loyalty program—this type is more likely to increase order frequency and average order size, and is less risky to your margins.

 - Keep it simple with clear progress bars, unique rewards, and free starter points to boost customer loyalty.